xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 -     upon my skill in laying out a website as well as using an effecient nomenclature method (properly
 -     using classes and IDs and such for styling and future improvement easy).

-- Added additional structure and styling using [this](https://www.w3schools.com/css/css_examples.asp) tutorial as a reference.
+- Added additional structure and styling using w3schools tutorial as a reference. (link included below project)

 # Updated the formatting and made comments visable

 + Followed a tutorial by BlondieBits to start off learning a bit of boostrap and get a good foundation for this project

-+ Followed another more in depth [tutorial](https://www.youtube.com/watch?v=9cKsq14Kfsw&ab_channel=DrewRyan) to get a better handle on bootstrap
++ Followed another more in depth tutorial by DrewRyan to get a better handle on bootstrap (link included below project)
 ```
 # TODO